HanselWilfred/WeatherWise-Hansel-Wilfred/README.md

 - `generate_weather_response(text, get_weather_data)` — rain-only or general reply
 - `viz_temp(res)` / `viz_rain(res)` / `viz_both(res)` — charts
 - `run_app()` — console menu

 ---

+## 🧾 AI Conversation Logs

+All my AI prompting conversations and interactions are stored in the `ai-conversations/` directory.
+If you're curious about how the AI helped shape WeatherWise, you can browse these logs for important transcripts of the development process, prompts, replies, and ideas.

+---